snap-stanford/snap-python/doc/source/reference/composite.rst

      .. describe:: GetMemUsed()

-        Returns the size of the TPair object in bytes.
+        Returns the size of the :class:`TPair` object in bytes.

      .. describe:: GetVal1()

-        Returns the first value in the TPair.
+        Returns the first value in the :class:`TPair`.

      .. describe:: GetVal2()

-        Returns the second value in the TPair.
+        Returns the second value in the :class:`TPair`.

      .. describe:: GetPrimHashCd()

-        Returns an int hash code using the primary hash codes of the two values in the pair.
+        Returns the primary hash code, which is computed using the primary hash codes of the two values in the pair.

      .. describe:: GetSecHashCd()

-        Returns an int hash code using the secondary hash codes of the two values in the pair.
+        Returns the secondary hash code, which is computed using the secondary hash codes of the two values in the pair.

    The following public attributes are available:

      .. describe:: Val1

         The first value in the pair.
-Supports assignment, which requires the use of SNAP.py types rather than Python types.
+Supports assignment, which requires the use of Snap.py types rather than Python types.

      .. describe:: Val2

         The second value in the pair.
-Supports assignment, which requires the use of SNAP.py types rather than Python types.
+Supports assignment, which requires the use of Snap.py types rather than Python types.

    Below is some code demonstrating the use of the :class:`TPair` type: